tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 A delayed transaction is a transaction with an additional information about an absolute game time unit.
 The amount in this _delayed_ transaction has to be completely transferred (strictly) _before_ this absolute game time unit.

-When the game's clock ticks to this absolute time unit, it will tell the judge that there is some delayed transaction that should be checked for having been completed.
-The judging party will then check if the transactions have been completed by the players participating in the scheduled transaction.
-If the player that was supposed to transfer the resources did not transfer the exact amount of resources it was supposed to, this player will be considered as a cheater.

 Just like immediate transactions, delayed transactions can be either _unidirectional_ or _bidirectional_.
 A bidirectional transaction is said to be _delayed_ or _scheduled_ if and only if at least one of the two unidirectional transactions it is composed of, is a delayed transaction.